- The Dallas legal market is white-hot, with both law firms and major corporations calling Dallas home.

 - Project Management.
 Manages the process for you, including identifying firms, pitching you as a candidate, scheduling interviews and keeping on top of the process while you’re busy at your current job.

 I could list a few legal recruiters in Dallas that I’d recommend, but I’ve found over the years that the ideal candidate for you depends heavily on who you are.
-Therefore, the best way to find the right legal recruiter is to simply email me telling me briefly that you’re searching for a firm job in Dallas.
-I’ll keep all of your information confidential and get back to you quickly with some recommendations.
+Therefore, the best way to find the right legal recruiter is to use one of the buttons to connect with us.
+We’ll keep all of your information confidential and get back to you quickly with some recommendations.